yasirkula/UnitySimplePatchTool/README.md

 SimplePatchTool comes bundled with a self patcher executable on Windows platform.
 To add self patching support to macOS and/or Linux platforms, or to use a custom self patcher executable in your projects, you need to follow these steps:

 - [build the self patcher executable](https://github.com/yasirkula/SimplePatchTool#f1-creating-self-patcher-executable)
-- move the self patcher executable and any of its dependencies to the following directory (these files will [automatically be copied](Plugins/SimplePatchTool/Editor/PatcherPostProcessBuild.cs) to a subdirectory called *SPPatcher* after building the project to standalone):
+- move the self patcher executable and any of its dependencies to the following directory:
   - **Windows:** Plugins/SimplePatchTool/Editor/Windows
   - **macOS:** Plugins/SimplePatchTool/Editor/OSX
   - **Linux:** Plugins/SimplePatchTool/Editor/Linux
+    - these files will [automatically be copied](Plugins/SimplePatchTool/Editor/PatcherPostProcessBuild.cs) to a subdirectory called *SPPatcher* after building the project to standalone (if you want, you can set **PatcherPostProcessBuild.ENABLED** to *false* to disable this feature)
 - update the name of the self patcher executable in **SPTUtils.SelfPatcherExecutablePath** property
 - you can now run the self patcher like this: `patcher.ApplySelfPatch( SPTUtils.SelfPatcherExecutablePath );`
 - or like this, if you want to automatically restart the game/launcher after self patching is complete: `patcher.ApplySelfPatch( SPTUtils.SelfPatcherExecutablePath, PatchUtils.GetCurrentExecutablePath() );`

 ## EXAMPLES

-### Creating a self-patching app and testing it on local file system
+### Creating a self-patching app

-- make sure that your target platform's self patcher executable is set up
+In this example, you will see how to add self patching support to your apps.
+We'll use Google Drive™ to host our files.
+Before starting, make sure that your target platform's self patcher executable is set up.

+SimplePatchTool uses an xml file called *VersionInfo.info* while checking for updates or applying patches.
+Obviously, your app needs to know where this file is hosted/will be hosted.
+For this reason, create an empty text file called *VersionInfo.info* and upload it to your Drive.
+Then right click the uploaded file, select "*Get shareable link*" and note down the share link to somewhere.
+Now we are ready!

 - create a *C#* script called *SelfPatchingExample* and add it to an **empty object** in your first scene:

 ```csharp